 Get yourself tempted by the pork or chicken curry.
 We couldn’t pick one, so we had a chance to try both.
 Be aware that the place is very popular with locals, especially office workers at the end of the day.

-One of the first things you will notice is that there is no tables at Jek Pui Curry because of the lack of room and the popularity of the place.
-Once you place your order you simply pull up a pull a little plastic chair on the sidewalk and wait for your order to come.
+One of the first things you will notice is that there are no tables at Jek Pui Curry because of the lack of room and the popularity of the place.
+Once you place your order, you simply pull up a little plastic stool on the sidewalk and wait for your order to come.
 With no tables, you eat your meal holding your plate in your hands.

-This family owned 70+ year establishment is well worth the experience.
-Our delicious curries and rice, were tasty and not too spicy.
+This family-owned 70+ year establishment is well worth the experience.
+Our delicious curries and rice were very flavorful and not too spicy.
 This is one of our favorite street food stalls in Bangkok Chinatown.